Barbara Arkright was dead. She’d apparently died instantly, shot in the head by one of the two rifle bullets.

 I had lost track of the lawyer, Mr. Krause.
 Maybe he was still at the house.
 We had been interviewed – if you want to call it that – by a young deputy who didn’t seem to know what questions he should be asking, but who wrote down, very carefully, every word we said to him in reply.

 The waiting room had a machine that produced really terrible coffee.
 If you preferred tea, it would also produce hot water, which tasted only faintly like coffee.
 My employer and I drank the coffee.
+I also had a candy bar and a small bag of peanuts, which I guess qualified as my dinner.

 There were only the four people in the waiting room – my employer and I, and the two Arkright men – and it was unclear what we were thinking we’d accomplish by being there.